-Sally continued to strengthen and organize overnight as it moves away from Southwest Florida.
-The Tropical Storm Watches have been upgraded to Warnings from coastal Escambia to Gulf County.
-The peak intensity for Sally has been increase to 100 mph (Category 2) but the track has shifted further west into Louisiana.
-Changes in track and intensity forecasts are still possible.
-Do NOT focus on the center of the cone as impacts will extend well outside of the forecast cone (i.e. heavy rainfall in the Panhandle).
+Sally has not strengthened today while moving away from Southwest Florida.
+There were no changes to the watches and warnings with minimal shifts in the forecast track.
+However, changes in track and intensity forecasts are still possible.
+Do NOT focus on the center of the cone as impacts will EXTEND WELL EAST of the forecast cone (i.e. heavy rainfall in the Panhandle).